 - Medicaid and CHIP

-Carol Irvin’s career has focused on assessing policies and programs related to health care access, particularly for vulnerable populations.
+Carol Irvin’s career has focused on using data to assess policies and programs related to health care access, particularly for vulnerable populations.
 She has extensive experience evaluating programs that extend coverage or transform health care services for people of all ages and with a wide range of chronic conditions and disabilities.

-Her state-level evaluation work includes leading an evaluation of Oregon’s Medicaid 1115 Research and Demonstration waiver that seeks to transform how Medicaid services are managed and delivered.
+Her program evaluation work includes leading Mathematica’s national evaluation of the Money Follows the Person demonstration, a Medicaid program that seeks to help states develop and strengthen approaches to transitioning people from institutional to community-based care.
+She also directed Mathematica’s evaluation of Section 1115 Medicaid demonstration programs.
+Her state-level evaluation work includes leading an evaluation of Oregon’s Medicaid 1115 demonstration that seeks to transform how Medicaid services are managed and delivered.
 She also conducted an evaluation of the Healthy Indiana Plan, an innovative program that provides a high deductible health program for uninsured, working age Hoosiers.
-In other work, she contributed to studies of Medicare-Medicaid enrollees and evaluations of statewide plans to improve services for children with autism spectrum disorders.
+In other work, she contributes to studies of Medicare-Medicaid enrollees and evaluations of statewide plans to improve services of children with autism spectrum disorders.

 Irvin, who publishes in peer-reviewed journals including Pediatrics and Psychiatric Services, presents at professional meetings sponsored by AcademyHealth and the American Public Health Association.
 She holds a Ph.D. in economics from the University of Wisconsin–Madison.